 After two weeks in the car, 11 states and over 3000 miles, our last day came.
 We were sad.
 We wanted the road trip to continue.
 Even though I was exhausted from driving all those miles on my own, I could have kept driving.
 We decided we would take an annual road trip together for as long as we could.
 Maybe not as long or as far, but we would make a point of getting away together.
 Just the two of us.

-My daughter has just turned 16.
-I know my days of road tripping with her are dwindling.
+I knew my days of road tripping with my daughter were dwindling as she grows older.
 I took the opportunity to road trip with her early, and now she’s just as eager as I am to escape the everyday, to see what the world has to offer, to experience life on the road.

 Do you know when you have that moment when you know you’ve done the right thing?
-My moment was this last April when my 15 year old daughter said to me:
+My moment was when my 15 year old daughter said to me: